RathodDeven/lens-quick-widgets/README.md

 # Install the package in your React project along with required dependencies
 npm install lens-quick-widgets wagmi connectkit

-# Or using yarn
+# Or using pnpm
-yarn add lens-quick-widgets wagmi connectkit
+pnpm add lens-quick-widgets wagmi connectkit
 ```

 Note: `lens-quick-widgets` requires both `wagmi` and `connectkit` as peer dependencies.